-Mechanical breakdown insurance is not a part of your standard collision or liability coverage and is an additional cost.
+Mechanical breakdown insurance coverage is not a part of your standard collision or liability coverage and is an additional cost.
 Your vehicle either must be new or under a certain mileage.

 From insurance companies that offer it, mechanical breakdown insurance can be added as an endorsement to your auto policy.
-This policy helps cover the costs of repairs for things such as new brake pads, internal components, or engine parts.
+This policy helps cover the costs of vehicle repairs for things such as new brake pads, internal components, or engine parts.
 It also may pay to fix the transmission or replace the alternator.
 Your original warranty would still be your first source if the repairs are covered.
 Depending on the policy, it may or may not cover normal wear and tear.